roginfarrer/collapsed/README.md

 | isOpen           | Whether or not the collapse is open (if not controlled)                                                     |
 | toggleOpen       | Function that will toggle the state of the collapse panel                                                   |
 | mountChildren    | Whether or not the collapse panel content should be visible                                                 |

+## Alternative Solutions

+- [react-spring](https://www.react-spring.io/) - JavaScript animation based library that can potentially have smoother animations.

+## Possible Issues

+- Applying padding to the collapse block (the element receiving `getCollapseProps`) can lead to infinite animations and state updates.
+[14](https://github.com/roginfarrer/react-collapsed/issues/14)

+  **Solution:** Apply the padding to a child element instead.